Bray Last Name Origin, History, and Meaning

 Deanne Bray

-Deanne Marie Bray (May 14, 1971) is an American actress known for her role as Sue Thomas in the show Sue Thomas: F.B.Eye.
-She is bilingual in American Sign Language and British Sign Language, advocating for early childhood education for deaf children.
+Deanne Monique Bray (May 14, 1971) is an American actress known for her role as Sue Thomas in the show Sue Thomas: F.B.Eye and as Emma Coolidge on Heroes.
+Born deaf, Bray is bilingual in American Sign Language and British Sign Language.
+She is also an advocate for early childhood education for deaf children and a spokesperson for Language Equality and Acquisition for Deaf Kids (LEAD-K).
+Bray is married to Troy Kotsur, the first deaf male actor to win an Academy Award, and they have a daughter named Kyra Monique Kotsur.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.